Skip to Content

 1. Eat Them Fresh

-Of course, the first option is to take advantage of the fresh picked jalapeños and eat them fresh.
-Although there are some people that can handle taking a bite of the whole pepper, I am referring to slicing or dicing them and adding them to recipes.
+Of course, the first option is to take advantage of the fresh picked jalapeños is to eat them fresh.
+Although there are some people that can handle taking a bite of a whole pepper, I am referring to slicing or dicing them and adding them to recipes.

 For instance, start your day off with a kick and add them to your breakfast omelet or in your breakfast potatoes in the morning.
-Or how about dicing up a pepper and adding it to your favorite mac and cheese recipe?
+Or how about dicing up a pepper and adding it to your favorite mac and cheese recipe at lunch or dinner.

 bacon wrapped popper